neo4j/graph-data-science-client/README.md

 gds = GraphDataScience.from_neo4j_driver(driver)
 ```

-Optionally we can specify which database of our DBMS we want to use:
+If we don't want to use the default database of our DBMS, we can specify which one to use:

 ```python
 gds.set_database("my-db")